mroberts1/superlocrian/content/blog/sen-morimoto.md

 Sidenote: this video shows that Sen also knows how to write a great ballad.

-Kaina has an album of her own on Sooper, [_Next To The Sun_](https://kainamusic.bandcamp.com/album/next-to-the-sun) (2019), and is releasing her second album, [_It Was A Home_](https://kainamusic.bandcamp.com/album/it-was-a-home), on 4 March 2022.
+Kaina has an album of her own on Sooper, [_Next To The Sun_](https://kainamusic.bandcamp.com/album/next-to-the-sun) (2019), and released her second album, [_It Was A Home_](https://kainamusic.bandcamp.com/album/it-was-a-home), on 4 March 2022.

 <p><iframe width="500" height="280" src="https://www.youtube.com/embed/nrlQRt-CgaY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>